Solmidey/Collab-Master-V1/README.md

-# Momentum Collab Portal Bot
+# Collab Master Bot

-Momentum Collab Portal Bot is a Discord bot for the Momentum Finance community.
+Collab Master Bot is a community-agnostic collaboration workflow assistant.
 It lets verified members submit collaboration ideas, routes them to moderators for review, and shares approved collabs with the community.
 The project targets **Node.js 20** with **TypeScript** and `discord.js` v14, and stores collab data in Supabase (with a JSON file fallback for local development).

 ## Features